The Hydro Hotel is rich in history and reminiscent in tradition.

 The history of the Hydro Hotel

 The property was and still is situated in one of the finest positions on the South Cliff of Eastbourne, with a southerly view, facing the Parade and was only a few minutes’ drive from the railway station.
-The mansion which faced the sea, 120 feet above sea level and surrounded by two acres of grounds, commanded a unique view of the English Channel, Beachy Head and the Downs.
+The hotel was build facing the sea, 120 feet above sea level to ensure inspiring views of the English Channel, Beachy Head and the South Downs.

-The grounds were laid out with a tennis lawn, terraces, beautiful shrub embankments and a variety of walks.
+The grounds were laid out with relaxation in mind and originally featured a tennis lawn, terraces, beautiful shrub embankments and a variety of walks.
 Built seven years prior to being purchased by the Eastbourne Hydropathic Company, it was known as one of the largest of the many picturesque residences in the town.
 The workmanship and material employed in the building were of the finest quality.

 The Directors were Henry Habgood, William Hicklin, Paul Merrit (Author of The Hollies), W.L.
 Wallis (The Wish) and Arthur Earnest Wynn, the Director of the Cairn Hydropathic Company in Harrogate.
-Due to the success of the Cairn Hydropathic Establishment under Mr. Wynns management, despite having only a short season of three to four months per year, Eastbourne was chosen for its perfect sanitation, salubrious air and it’s far better climate, making it a winter as well as summer resort.
+Due to the success of the Cairn Hydropathic Establishment under Mr. Wynn’s management, despite having only a short season of three to four months per year, Eastbourne was chosen for its perfect sanitation, salubrious air and its sunny weather, making it a winter as well as summer resort.